 Having too many or not enough licenses will let an organization know a contract isn’t as accurate as it should be.
 To prevent over or under estimating how many seats you’ll need, the right SaaS management tool or system of record will let you know the correct number of seats you should be purchasing for each application in real time, so you can make smarter decisions moving forward.

-The pitch: When this is something you’re running into at your company, here’s how you can pitch a SaaS system of record, like G2 Track, to your CEO.
+When this is something you’re running into at your company, here’s how you can pitch a SaaS system of record, like G2 Track, to your CEO.

 “I’ve noticed that we’ve reallocated seats to SOFTWARE X five times already this month, bringing the total to 20 for the quarter.
 If we had a SaaS management tool that I could use to better visualize how many employers are actually using SOFTWARE X, I could apply this data when renegotiating our contract when it’s set to renew next quarter.
 If we keep this information in a spreadsheet like it is now, chances are it’ll get lost and we’ll end up wasting money on these seats.”

-The problem: It’s not uncommon for a marketing team to use Asana for project management, but the sales team at your company is using Trello.
+It’s not uncommon for a marketing team to use Asana for project management, but the sales team at your company is using Trello.
 Or for your organization to pay for more than one video conferencing software.
 Similarly, employees could be storing their documents in both Google Drive and Dropbox.

 It’s easy to think all teams are synced and using the same software solution, but most businesses have redundant SaaS applications within their tech stack.
 Not only does this hinder communication and potentially block workflows, but it could be using unnecessary funds within a budget.